 To these and other questions I will try to answer in this article.
 I hope you will find it useful.

 The Persian alphabet has 32 letters.
-This is how it looks like:
+This is what it looks like:

 The Persian alphabet chart below is copied from https://www.persianlanguageonline.com/alphabet